Sank's Glossary of Linguistics

 1. (Morphology) Affix whose place in the string is not fixed but rather determined from without. | Rolf Noyer, 1994

 A few cases of phonologically conditioned mobile affixation are discussed in the literature.
 Mobile affixation is a phenomenon in which one affix can occur as either a prefix or a suffix; in the phonologically conditioned type, the edge of attachment depends on some phonological property of the stem.
-Probably the most well-known case is found in Huave (isolate, Mexico; Noyer 1994, Kim [2010]), where certain affixes can occur as either prefixes or suffixes, apparently in order to create CV sequences.
-As shown in (1-4), the first person marker š/s can be a prefix (1) or a suffix (3,4), the first person subject marker n can be a prefix (1) or a suffix (2), and the completive marker t can be a prefix (3) or a suffix (4) (examples are from Kim [2010]; italicized vowels are analyzed as epenthetic).
+Probably the most well-known case is found in Huave (Noyer 1994, Kim to appear [2010]), where certain affixes can occur as either prefixes or suffixes, apparently in order to create CV sequences.
+As shown in (1)-(4), the first person marker š/s can be a prefix (1) or a suffix (3 and 4), the first person subject marker n can be a prefix (1) or a suffix (2), and the completive marker t can be a prefix (3) or a suffix (4) (examples are from Kim [2010]; italicized vowels are analyzed as epenthetic).

 1. š-i-n-a-ndjak